← Back to Blog

 A price oracle is any mechanism that tells your contract what something is worth.
 DeFi protocols use price oracles for:

 Chainlink is a decentralized oracle network where independent node operators fetch off-chain data and submit it on-chain.
-Because the price isn't derived from on-chain liquidity, flash loans can't directly influence it.
+Because the price isn't derived from on-chain liquidity, flash loans cannot directly influence it.
 This is Chainlink's key security property.

 But "can't be flash-loan manipulated" isn't the same as "can't be attacked."